mrengy/vanguard-history/README.md

 git config core.hooksPath .github/hooks
 ```

-If the above methods using npm aren't working for you, you can navigate to the theme directory and run the `sass` command (and its variations like `sass --watch .`) instead.
+If the above methods using npm aren't working for you, you can navigate to the theme directory (wp-content/themes/vanguard-history) and run the `sass .` command to build the compiled CSS (and its variations like `sass --watch .`) instead.
 See [SASS - Preprocessing](https://sass-lang.com/guide/#preprocessing).

 ## Changing plugins